Leadership

 Sujeevan Ratnasingham

 Ratnasingham is a bioinformatician with two decades of experience leading innovative informatics projects in the research and commercial sectors.
-He is the chief architect of the BOLD and mBRAVE data platforms, launched in 2005 and 2017.
-He designed and developed the BIN (Barcode Index Number) framework, a machine learning system to accelerate the registration of biodiversity.
+He is the chief architect of BOLD and mBRAVE, critical platforms in biodiversity data management, and the BIN framework, a system for algorithmic species definition and registration.
+Additionally, he serves as a member of the Advisory Committee on Canadian Scientific Data Governance.

 Evgeny Zakharov